Ground roller

 The ground rollers, Brachypteraciidae, are a small family of non-migratory birds restricted to Madagascar.

-They are members of the order Coraciiformes and are most closely related to the rollers in the family Coraciidae.
+They are members of the order Coraciiformes, and are most closely related to the rollers in the family Coraciidae; Brachypteraciidae and Coraciidae together make up the suborder Coracii within Coraciiformes.

 Description

 Ground rollers share the generally crow-like size and build of the true rollers, ranging from 25 to 49 cm in length, and also hunt reptiles and large insects.
-They are more terrestrial than Coracidae species, and this is reflected in their longer legs and shorter, more rounded wings.
+They are more terrestrial than Coraciidae species, and this is reflected in their longer legs and shorter, more rounded wings.

 They lack the highly colourful appearance of the true rollers, and are duller in appearance, with striped or flecked plumage.
 They are much more elusive and shy than their relatives, and are normally difficult to find in the Malagasy forests.
 Often the hooting breeding call is all that betrays their presence.

 These birds nest as solitary pairs in holes in the ground which they excavate themselves, unlike the true rollers, which rarely nest in ground holes and even then do not dig their own nests.